hookdeck/deepwork/src/app/api/researches/README.md

 # Research Workflow API

-This directory contains the API routes for the Deep Queue research workflow.
+This directory contains the API routes for the DeepWork research workflow.

 ## Endpoints

 ### POST /api/researches

 Submit a new research question.

 **Request Body:**

 ```json
 {
   "question": "What is the capital of France?"